Programs Offered

 Introduces students to writing news for a range of news media platforms, including print / online, broadcast, social media and more, and teaches them how to use the appropriate grammar and style conventions for those media types.
 Also introduces students to various types of stories, from breaking news to features to profiles, and to basic reporting skills.
 Students encouraged to take concurrently with JRNL 2001.

 Requisites: Requires prerequisite of JRNL 1000 (minimum grade C-).
-Restricted to students with JRNL plan (Major or Minor) or who are On-Track admitted to JRNL.
+Restricted to students with JRNL plan (Major or Minor) or who are on-track admitted to JRNL.

 JRNL 2001 (3) Fundamentals of Reporting Technologies